NEAT-Scouting-Data-Analytics/NEAT-Scouting-Data-Analytics/README.md

 <h1> NEAT Scouting Data Analytics - Identifying Undervalued Assets Overlooked by Others :basketball: </h1>

-<h2> Overview </h2>
+<h2> Company Overview </h2>

-We are a startup in the field of sports scouting aiming to identify European basketball players fit to play in the NBA.
+We are a startup specializing in sports scouting, dedicated to identifying European basketball players who are fit to play in the NBA.

-Our slogan - Identifying Undervalued Assets Overlooked by Others.
+Our Slogan: Identifying Undervalued Assets Overlooked by Others

+We provide insights into potential countries and players in Europe worth scouting.

 ![](pics/bradpittmoneyball.gif)